planetroute/BadSite/README.md

 # BadSite

-A terrible website, please don't develop using the bad practices demonstrated here.
+A terrible website.
+Learn from, break, but please don't replicate the bad practices demonstrated here.

 Security issues are intentional.